Flag of the Komi Republic

-The Flag of the Komi Republic (Коми республикаса дӧрапас) in Russia is one of the official symbols of the federal subject, alongside the coat of arms and the State Anthem of the Komi Republic.
+The Flag of the Komi Republic (Коми республикаса дӧрапас) in Russia is one of the official symbols of the federal subject, alongside the coat of arms and the state anthem of the republic.
 The flag is a horizontal tricolour with 2:3 proportion.
 The flag was composed of three bars of, from top to bottom, medium blue, green, and white.

 Prior to 1991, the Komi Republic existed as the Komi Autonomous Soviet Socialist Republic.
 The flag of the Komi ASSR corresponds to the flag of the Russian SFSR with additional inscriptions.

 Symbolism

 The flag represents Komi's natural wealth.
 The blue represents the splendour and spaciousness of the northern sky.
 The green represents nature, its bounty, and the taiga.
 The white represents the color of snow, the purity of nature in the north, simplicity, and austerity, as well as Komi being a country in the north.
 According to a different interpretation, the white represents the equality and unity of the people and cultures living in Komi.
 Also notable is the similarity of the flag to the national flag of tribal Estonians.